 Coronavirus (COVID-19) Updates

-Please check this page often for changes to operations in the Office of State Review in light of the Coronavirus (COVID-19) emergency.
+Operations in the Office of State Review During the Coronavirus (COVID-19) emergency.

 GENERAL ORDER dated March 20,2020 (superseded)

 Notary services.
 The general requirement to have certain papers notarized are described in the verification and affidavit of service portions of the appeal guide, and the general notarization requirement remains in effect.
-However, the Governor of the State of New York has relaxed the requirements for how papers can be notarized.
-A description of how notaries are permitted to perform their duties remotely has been published by the Department of State.
-March 25, 2020 DOS guidance.
+According to the Department of State, the relaxation of the rules that authorized remote notarization during the pandemic is no longer active effective June 24, 2021.
+Further updates regarding revisions to State law and agency guidance regarding notary services may be found on the web site of the Department of State.

-If you need assisistance with another area such as P-12 schools, colleges and universities, licensed professionals, adult education programs, please be sure to see the New York State Education Department's COVID-19 web page.
+If you need assistance with another area such as P-12 schools, colleges and universities, licensed professionals, adult education programs, please be sure to see the New York State Education Department's COVID-19 web page.